nkahoang/wpplugintemplate/README.md

-wpplugintemplate
+nkahoang/wpplugintemplate
 ================

 A Wordpress Plugin Template + A generator wrapper

-This is [a live site](http://sandbox.nkahnt.com/ "Wordpress Plugin Template generator") of the application.
+This is [the live site](http://sandbox.nkahnt.com/ "Wordpress Plugin Template generator") of the application.